 "That sounds good.
 A name is a big choice though.
-I need to think on it."
+I need to think about it."
 Wise beyond her years too.

 We continue walking and chatting.
 She tells me about her school and how she doesn't like it.
 She likes learning but not the people there.
 I tell her about something called homeschooling and how they used to do it all the time when I was younger.
 She likes that idea.

 We get to my car and I sit her in the back with my jacket to warm her up, and we drive home.
-She's asleep by the time we arrive at the large house.
-I notice Sorscha is at the door waiting for me.
+She's asleep by the time we arrive at the large house I call home.
+I notice my beautiful Sorscha is at the door waiting for me.

 I step out and motion her to come here.
 I head to my sweet girl and pick up her sleeping form.
 Sorscha obliges but I can tell she's hesitant until she sees the sweet bundle in my arms.
-I see her tears form as she takes in the bruises and the thinness of her.
+I see her tears form as she takes in the bruises and the thinness of her tiny body.

 "Well, get her inside and warm.
 We can talk about what to do then."
 Sorscha commands.
 I obey because I've already fallen under this little creature's spell.

-I set her down on the couch and place a warm soft blanket over her tiny form.
+I set her down on the couch and place a warm soft blanket over her frail form.
 I turn to see that Sorscha has gathered the others too.
 Good.